Upper bounds on the $k$-isolation number: An upper bound on the isolation number of a tree

-\begin{Lem} If a tree $T$ of order $n\ge 3$ with $\ls $ leaves has a strong support vertex, then $\iota (T)<\frac{n+\ls}4$. \end{Lem} \begin{proof} Suppose $u$ is a strong support vertex of $T$ and let $x$ and $y$ be two leaves adjacent to $u$.
+\begin{Lem} If a tree $T$ of order $n\ge 3$ and leaf order $\ls$ has a strong support vertex, then $\iota (T)<\frac{n+\ls}4$. \end{Lem} \begin{proof} Suppose $u$ is a strong support vertex of $T$ and let $x$ and $y$ be two leaves adjacent to $u$.
 Let $D$ be a minimum isolating set of $T'=T-\{x\}$ with no leaves, that exists by Lemma~{\ref{lem:isolatingnoleaves}}.
 Obviously, $D$ is also an isolating set of $T$.
 Since $T'$ has order $n-1$ and $\ls-1$ leaves, by Theorem~\ref{th:orderplusleaves}

 \end{proof}